 Now draw angled lines that connect the edges of the letter front to the back of the letter.

-The red arrow is pointing to one of the lines that needs to be ignored on the next step.
+The red arrow is pointing to one of the lines that needs to be ignored when you burn over the trace lines.
 The reason is that this line will not be visible once the letter is burned in.

 Use a writer pen tip and burn along the outer edges of the letter.
-Ignore lines that will not be seen.
+If you didn’t erase the lines that wouldn’t be seen, then it is import to ignore them as you are burning along the outer edges of the letter.

-Here’s how the letter looks after I burned along the outer edges, and rubbed a pencil eraser over it to remove unneeded lines.
+The letter on the right side of the image is how the letter looked after I burned along the outer edges, and rubbed a pencil eraser over it to remove any residual graphite and unneeded lines.

 Like all of the lettering, you are in control of the angle direction and thickness of the letter.